|Guide||♦||11 Triplogs||1 Topic|

-Overview: When most people in the Phoenix area think of camping, they think of heading out of the Phoenix area as far as possible...to find water, cooler temps, and places to go exploring.
-Once the (hopefully) rains come and snow starts to melt, however, and the flowers start popping out of the ground, there isn't a better spot to take the fam than out to Mesquite Creek.
+When most people in the Phoenix area think of camping, they think of heading out of the Phoenix area as far as possible...to find water, cooler temps, and places to go exploring.
+Once the (hopefully) rains come and the snow starts to melt, however, and the flowers start popping out of the ground, there isn't a better spot to take the fam than out to Mesquite Creek.
 Nice, quiet, water, and nearly a dozen good camping spots to be had, almost all fairly secluded from each other.
 What's more, it's right off AZ88, making it pretty easy to get to.

-Hike: On my trip out with my son in February, we first went upstream.
+On my trip out with my son in February, we first went upstream.
 You only have to hike up a quarter mile before you find a concrete underpass for water to flow through.
 There are two of them right next to each other.
 Most of the time there are easily crossable.
 Coming out on the other side, you'll find a rock wall created (my guess) when they built the road and the underpass.
-At this point you can veer off to the right along the rock wall, or continue going straight.
+At this point, you can veer off to the right along the rock wall, or continue going straight.
 If you go straight another quarter mile you will reach a huge corrugated metal drainage pipe, where again most of the time it should be passable.
-It's fairly dark in there but, like the highway underpass, you can see light out of both ends from any point inside.
+It's fairly dark in there but, as the highway underpass, you can see light out of both ends from any point inside.
 Out this way there is also a neat little mini-cave formed by boulders in the creek bed.
-We only went a few hundred feet this day beyond that before turning back, but theoretically you could keep following the creek for miles.
+We only went a few hundred feet this day beyond that before turning back, but theoretically, you could keep following the creek for miles.

 It's fairly pointless to post a hike distance or time.
 The creek IS the trail, and you could go miles in either direction...it's up to you!
 Since one is needed to post a hike, the distance involves going upstream from the campsite areas to the drainage pipe.

 Returning to the campsite we next headed downstream.
 When there is water you should find some good swimming holes.
-There is one spot out there less than a mile away where the water (if running) can go pretty deep; on this particular day it was 8 feet deep and clear.
+There is one spot out there less than a mile away from where the water (if running) can go pretty deep; on this particular day, it was 8 feet deep and clear.

 It's hard to time it just right, but if you can get out there when the water is clear and flowing and it's also really warm outside (maybe 85 degrees or warmer), then it could be really enjoyable to swim.
 If it's still too cold, little kids and big kids alike can enjoy taking up defensive positions on either side of the creek downstream and having rock wars ... grabbing stones and throwing them into the creek in front of the enemy to totally splash them!